-3. Loss of Coverage under a Children's Health Insurance Program [CHIP] or Medicaid or Obtaining Eligibility under a State Premium Assistance Program -- An Eligible Employee and/or Eligible Dependent(s) may request enrollment outside of the Initial Enrollment Period and Annual Open Enrollment Period if the individual lose(s) coverage under a Children's Health Insurance Program [CHIP] or Medicaid due to loss of eligibility for such coverage or becomes eligible for the optional State Premium Assistance Program.
-To apply for coverage, the Eligible Employee must complete the Employer Plan Sponsor
+Loss of Coverage under a Children's Health Insurance Program [CHIP] or Medicaid or Obtaining Eligibility under a State Premium Assistance Program -- An Eligible Employee and/or Eligible Dependent(s) may request enrollment outside of the Initial Enrollment Period and Annual Open Enrollment Period if the individual lose(s) coverage under a Children's Health Insurance Program [CHIP] or Medicaid due to loss of eligibility for such coverage or becomes eligible for the optional State Premium Assistance Program.
+To apply for coverage, the Eligible Employee must complete the State of Florida People First enrollment segment.